wargio/Twitch-Streamer-Linux/README.md

 	The standard position is: (ScreenWidth - WebcamWidth - 10):10 (Upper Right corner) Keep in mind that the coordinates start from 0:0 (Upper Left corner) to Width:Height (Bottom Right corner)

+* How i can test the output before going to livestream?

+	Use the `-save` arg for the script: `./twitch_ffmpeg -save` or `./twitch_avconv -save` in this way you can see how it looks like and change things if they are not ok.

+* How i can save the output instead of livestreaming?
+	Use the `-save` arg for the script: `./twitch_ffmpeg -save` or `./twitch_avconv -save`

 Screenshot: